echocardiograms

 During the procedure, they:

-• There should be no discomfort or trouble breathing during the process.
-The procedure usually takes between 20 and 40 minutes.
+- There should be no discomfort or trouble breathing during the procedure, which usually takes 20 to 40 minutes.

 Following the procedure, you should expect the following: